-The Phase 2 investigation deadline was recently reduced by Decree Law 219/2006.
-The Authority now has a maximum of 90 working days from the date of notification to carry out the additional inquiries that it considers necessary.
-This deadline already incorporates the working days used by the Authority during Phase I and therefore in reality the Authority's deadline in Phase 2 is reduced (i.e., if all of the 30-day deadline was used in Phase 1, in Phase 2 the Authority will only have 60 working days), although deadlines can always be suspended by information requests (see below).
+Phase 2 investigation.
+In Phase 2 the Authority has a maximum of 90 working days from the date of notification to carry out the additional inquiries that it considers necessary.
+This deadline, reduced in 2006, already incorporates the working days used by the Authority during Phase 1.
+Therefore, in reality the Authority's deadline in Phase 2 is always less than 90 working days (i.e., if all of the 30-day deadline was used in Phase 1, in Phase 2 the Authority will only have 60 working days), although deadlines can always be suspended by information requests (see below).

-No statement of objections is issued by the Authority and the only document available to the parties on the objections of the Authority to the operation is the Decision to initiate Phase 2.
-This may harm the parties' interests, especially if remedies are submitted, since the Authority is not formally bound to state its objections to the transaction until the issuance of a draft final decision, in the end of the procedure, and parties may have to conduct remedies negotiations without a clear picture of the Authority's objections (see also question 5.2 below).
+No statement of objections is issued by the Authority and the only document available to the parties on the objections of the Authority to the operation is the decision to initiate Phase 2.
+This may seriously harm the parties' interests, especially if remedies are submitted, since the Authority is not formally bound to state its objections to the transaction until the issuance of a draft final decision, usually near the very end of the procedure.
+In some complex cases, parties had to conduct remedies negotiations without a clear picture of the Authority's objections (see also question 5.2 below).

-Access to the Authority's file is given to the notifying parties on request.
-As concerns interested third parties, the recent practice of the Authority has been quite strict: access to (a non-confidential version of) the file is only given to a third party when it has expressed itself to be against the operation.
+Access to the Authority's file is given to the notifying parties on request in both phases of the procedure.
+By contrast, access to (a non-confidential version of) the file is only given to a third party when it has expressed itself to be against the operation.

-By the end of this period, the Authority may decide: (i) not to oppose the concentration (with or without commitments offered by the notifying parties); or (ii) to prohibit the concentration, prescribing appropriate measures, should the concentration have already gone ahead, to re-establish effective competition, particularly the de-merging of the undertakings or the assets grouped together or the cessation of control.
+By the end of the Phase 2 deadline, the Authority must decide: (i) not to oppose the concentration (with or without commitments offered by the notifying parties); or (ii) to prohibit the concentration, prescribing appropriate measures, should the concentration have already gone ahead, to re-establish effective competition, particularly the de-merging of the undertakings or the assets grouped together or the cessation of control.

-From its creation in 2003, the Authority has issued only three prohibition decisions, all of which recently and within a few months' timeframe: Arriva/Barraqueiro (case 37/2004, decision of 25 November 2005), judicial appeal currently pending;

-Petrogal/Esso (case 45/2004, Decision of 14 December 2005), not appealed; and Brisa/AEO/AEE (case 22/2005, Decision of 7 April 2006), appealed to the Minister for Economy, who overturned the Authority's prohibition and cleared the merger subject to remedies (see question 5.6 below).
-In all but three of the fourteen Phase 2 clearance decisions issued to date the Authority required remedies to clear the transaction (see question 5.2 below).
+From its creation in 2003, the Authority has issued only three prohibition decisions, all of which within a few months' timeframe: Arriva/Barraqueiro (case 37/2004, decision of 25 November 2005), judicial appeal still pending; Petrogal/Esso (case 45/2004, decision of 14 December 2005), not appealed; and Brisa/AEO/AEE (case 22/2005, decision of 7 April 2006), appealed to the Minister for Economy, who overturned the Authority's prohibition and cleared the merger subject to remedies (see question 5.8 below).
+In all but four of the eighteen Phase 2 clearance decisions issued to date the Authority required remedies to clear the transaction (see question 5.2 below).

+Deadline suspensions.
 The above-referred time periods are suspended in two cases: (i) if the Authority asks for additional information from the notifying parties; and (ii) when the Authority consults the notifying parties and other interested parties before the adoption of a decision in both phases of the procedure.
+These time limits are also considerably extended whenever the Authority initiates ex officio proceedings (see question 3.3 above):